 Stemness measurement during oncogenic transformation through regulatory networks

-A prevailing decades-old paradigm has held that at least a subpopulation of tumor cells has the ability to self-renew, differentiate, and regenerate in a manner similar to that in stem cells. [[encode good b/c of H1 + trans.. see dict & orig. text]] One of the strengths of ENCODE is its many stem cell lines, including the H1 stem cell, which is quite deep in the nerve assays.
-We aim to leverage the amount of stem cells in ENCODE and the additional ENCODE data to place all of the cell lines modeling tumors relative to matched normals and stem cells, in a kind of cell space.
-As is obvious from Figure XXX, there's potentially a nice linear relationship where one transitions from the normal to the cancer en route to a stem cell.
+A prevailing decades-old paradigm has held that at least a subpopulation of tumor cells has the ability to self-renew, differentiate, and regenerate in a manner similar to that in stem cells.
+One of the strengths of ENCODE is its many stem cell lines, including the H1 stem cell, which is one of the most data-rich cell types.
+We leveraged the large number of stem cells in ENCODE and the additional data available with this ENCODE release, to place tumor-associated cell types relative to normal cells and stem cells in cell space.
+We projected the RNA-seq data by Reference Component Analysis (RCA, \cite{nat rca paper}) to cluster various cell types according to the similarity of their transcriptomes.
+We found that various types of stem cells, including data-rich H1 cells, form a tight cluster (blue in Fig. 5A).
+As is observed from Fig. 5, there is potentially a trend where the transition from normal to tumor cells is moving toward a stem cell.
 This is true for a variety of different cancers.
-To some degree this fact has been remarked on before, but what's most interesting is it can not only be seen from RNA, from gene expression data, but it can be seen more strongly in terms of the underlying cause, the proximal and distal chromatin data.
-In fact looking at the chromatin 1, can even look at the rewiring.
-We projected the xxx RNA-seq data by Reference Component Analysis (RCA, \cite{nat rca paper}) to cluster various cell types according to the similarity of their transcriptomes.
-We found that various types of stem cells, including data-rich H1 cells, form a tight cluster (blue in Fig. 5A).
-Interestingly, we observed that tumor cells (green in Fig. 5A) are located more proximal to the stem group than its normal counterpart (yellow), which is consistent with recent discoveries \cite{TCGA stemness}.
-Furthermore, we extended our analysis from transcriptome to both proximal and distal regulatory networks and observed a strong pattern: tumor cells tend to cluster together around stem cells, unlike normal cells.
-The pattern appears to be stronger in terms of chromatin than just gene expression.
+This observation is consistent with previous efforts using expression and methylation analysis.
+Interestingly, we observed a consistent (or even stronger) pattern from the proximal and distal chromatin data, which can be viewed as the underlying cause of the observed gene expression changes.

 It is also well-known that dysregulation of key oncogene TFs are hallmarks of tumor progression.
 Key genes, such as MYC, initiate overexpression of other oncogenes in tumor cells.
 To test the hypothesis that oncogenic TFs contribute to the state of cell differentiation, we measured the perturbations introduced by oncogenic TFs through expression comparisons before and after TF knockdowns.
-Interestingly, the overall expression profiles reverted slightly back toward[5] [LU6] normal state upon oncogene knockdowns.
+Interestingly, the overall expression profiles reverted slightly back towards normal state upon oncogene knockdowns.